EI2030/Low-power-E-Paper-OS/README.md

 — Tim Berners-Lee[[32](https://www.w3.org/People/Berners-Lee/Kids.html)]"

 _Why hasn't this project begun earlier?_
+--

 It's actually my fault.
 I got admitted to a university under a College of Liberal Arts and Science program, because I would not have stood a chance if I applied to the Engineering school, which I only had a tangential familiarity and interest at the time.
-I still haven't learned Linear Algebra and Differential Equations, so I do not have an M.S. or EE after my B.S. (though that didn't stop Steve Jobs from building anything, even without a B.A.)
+I still haven't learned Linear Algebra and Differential Calculus II, and  I do not have an M.S. or EE after my B.S. (though that didn't stop Steve Jobs from building anything, even without a B.A.)

 _How can this project be completed?_
 --